San Juan Mayor to Trump: 'Things Are Not OK'

 Below are the highlights from CityLab’s conversation with Cruz about rebuilding efforts, privatized energy, and her vision for Puerto Rico’s path forward.

-Mayor Cruz, what do you hope to achieve from attending tonight’s event?
+Mayor Cruz, what do you hope to achieve from attending the State of the Union?

 I received an invitation from Senator Gillibrand from New York and it was very touching, because when she was asked why she had invited me she said, “I just want to make sure that we don't lose sight of the struggles that Puerto Rico is still having.”
-If in any way, my presence here helps shed a light to the fact that 35 percent of Puerto Ricans still do not have electricity; that about 500,000 homes need to be either redone completely or or partially; that our children are not going to school… One of the main reasons that I want to be here is to remind the American people and the Republican Congress that things are not OK.
+If in any way, my presence here helps shed a light on the fact that 35 percent of Puerto Ricans still do not have electricity; that about 500,000 homes need to be either redone completely or partially; that our children are not going to school… One of the main reasons that I want to be here is to remind the American people and the Republican Congress that things are not OK.

 Just yesterday, from the private donations that we have been receiving in San Juan, I sent powdered milk and water to a school 45 minutes outside of San Juan that still doesn't have any water or any electricity or food—any milk—for their children.
-When a situation like this is taking place, it is appalling and, frankly, utterly disgusting that FEMA [the Federal Emergency Management Agency] says that as of tomorrow they will be no longer be providing food and water supplies to those that need it in Puerto Rico.
+When a situation like this is taking place, it is appalling and, frankly, utterly disgusting that FEMA [the Federal Emergency Management Agency] says that as of tomorrow they will be no longer be providing food and water supplies to those who need it in Puerto Rico.
 They say it's because they want to help the private sector [in Puerto Rico].
 Well, we all want our economy to be jumpstarted but the issue is that 35 percent of the people do not have electricity; they cannot cook food at home.
 They are having great difficulties in maintaining their jobs.
 So it is quite unrealistic to think that just because you want to will something to change that it will change.
+[On Wednesday, FEMA reversed its position and said it wouldn't end food and water distribution to Puerto Rico, after pressure from lawmakers.]

 The Army Reserve, rather than stay in Puerto Rico to build bridges and roads, left beforehand and and went off to other places where they could help.
 You know, we need that help and, frankly, we have earned it.
 In every conflict or war since 1970, Puerto Ricans have fought and fought bravely.
 We don't deserve this—this discriminatory, prejudicial, and racist treatment that we are getting.

 The president hasn't complied with his legal imperative, but the American people have been complying with the moral imperative.
 American people have opened their hearts, opened their pockets—they have helped.
 We've got so much help from the American people that we have to open a foundation.
 We need a legal structure to channel the money.
-Once we hit the $500,000 mark, we're going to start rebuilding homes and so forth.

 What other things does Puerto Rico need at this time?